For years, we’ve all taken aspirin, ibuprofen (Motrin and Advil) and naproxen (Aleve) to relieve the common aches and pains of living.

 “We found that all common NSAIDs shared a heightened risk of heart attack,” said lead study author Dr. Michele Bally.
 “People minimize the risks because drugs are over-the-counter, and they don’t read labels.
 Why not consider all treatment options?”

 Indeed, why not?
-To help you out, we gathered the top seven all-natural methods for reducing pain.
+To help you out, we gathered the top seven natural ways to ease chronic pain.
 If you find that you’re reaching for the aspirin a bit more often than you’d like, try these other options instead.
 There’s no reason why an alternative treatment may not work just as well or better for you.

 Risks Associated With Common Pain Relievers